 13. Choosing a property that's not within your means

 Whether you’re renting or buying, it’s important to think about the upfront and ongoing costs involved, and the location you’re looking at as different suburbs come with different price tags.

 If home ownership is on the cards, get a full run-down of the costs you’re likely to come across.

-It might seem like a lifetime away but with many Australians looking at a retirement of 30 years or more—and the Age Pension alone unlikely to be enough10, putting money into super is worth thinking about while you still have time on your side.
+It might seem like a lifetime away but with some people looking at a retirement of 30 years or more (and the Age Pension alone unlikely to be enough to support a comfortable lifestyle9), putting money into super is worth thinking about while you still have time on your side.

 There’s a lot to think about when it comes to (admittedly) this weekend, but also what’s further down the track, but the good thing is a few little steps now can make a big difference later on.

 For more tips, follow us on Facebook.

 1 Finder - Bank of Mum & Dad: 5 million parents providing handouts to adult kids

 2 MoneySmart - Credit cards – How do credit cards work

 3 ASIC - Consumer watchdog launches new mobile app to highlight the real cost of buying a car